 Philips AutoIlona FM/MW/LW/SW 49m (2008?-2010?).
 Sold this one in annual antique electronics flea market for someone lucky who needs it more.

 Körting Honoris 39 GW LW/MW/SW is my first ever tube receiver from the end of 1930’s.
 It is almost in perfect condition and much older than I expected.
 Of course it should be easy to guess, as this receiver has no FM/UKW.
 Best catch: Radio Free Libya 675 kHz (2010-)

 ITT Schaub-Lorenz POLO automatic MW/LW/KW 49m/UKW 88-104 MHz has been never working, since I got it as a toy in the age of 4 or 5.
 It had no speaker left, and to guarantee that it would never work, I filled it with sand.
 It’s my only memory of this receiver.
 Obviously staring at the place names on the dial has fed the latter DX hobby!
 Bayr.
 R. – Luxembourg – SWF – Paris – Rias – Stuttgart… (1993/4-)

-  Volkswagen autoradio (2014-2018) was a necessary tool when checking the development of autumn tropos during a work day.
-Probably the only well working part in this VW
+Volkswagen autoradio (2014-2020) has been a necessary tool when checking the development of autumn tropos during a work day.
+Probably the only well working part in this VW.

 JRC NRD-525 0-30 MHz (2016 or 2017-)